-First step as always - take everything out and declutter products no longer used/needed.
-While it was empty, I gave every surface a good wipe-down - bathroom vanities can get pretty grotty!
-Starting with the drawers, I popped some organisers into Damian's one - they are these clear drawer organisers that clip together at the sides.
+First step as always - take everything out and get rid of any products no longer used/needed.
+While the unit was empty, I gave every surface a good wipe-down - bathroom vanities can get pretty grotty!
+Starting with the drawers, I popped some organisers into Damian's - they are these clear drawer organisers that clip together at the sides.
 They are intended for wardrobes (you can see here how I used them to organise in our chest of drawers) but they are perfect for any drawer really.

 I've used them in my own drawers for a few years, and like the smaller ones to separate make-up supplies (not that I have an enormous collection).

 The door storage unit was next.
-You can see how I lined the bottom to give the products an even surface to stand on, as they were not standing properly on the wire floor.
+You can see how I lined the bottom to give the products a flat surface to stand on, as the products were not standing properly on the wire base.
 This is just a piece of coloured paper covered in clear contact and cut to size.

 My solution for getting everything to stay standing was just to lay an empty bottle behind these ones so they are propped up.
 I did a bit of reorganising so that the hair essentials and taller products were right at hand.

-Onto the cupboards.
-My latest video on how to organise the freezer showed that I am using different containers to the ones I used in this first freezer organisation post.
+Onto the cupboards!
+My latest video on how to organise the freezer showed that I am using different containers to the ones I first used for my freezer organisation.
 So, these storage baskets were perfect for corralling all the vanity items.
 I do love it when one organising project leads perfectly into another :)